jorgeacetozi/algorithms/README.md

 In order to implement all stack operations in constant time complexity O(1), you would have to use one of the options below:

+- **Array** (either Dynamic of fixed)
-- Array
+- **Singly Linked List**

+Of course you could also implement it in constant time using more complexes data structures as well, but you don't need them.
+Examples:

+- Circular Array (you would't be using one of the pointers, so this is just a overhead)
-- Singly Linked List
+- Singly Circular Linked List (a Singly Linked List is enough - the tail reference would just be an overhead)
+- Singly Linked List with head and tail references (a Singly Linked List is enough - the tail reference would just be an overhead)
-- Doubly Linked List (too much)
+- Doubly Linked List (that's too much for a simple Stack)

-Note that the Array could either be dynamic or a fixed one - it doesn't matter.

 # Queue (Abstract Data Type)